L3cr0f/pma_course/Labs/Lab_05.md

         PatchByte(sea+i,decoded_byte)
 ```

 As we can see, first of all takes the value of the cursor by the function _ScreenEA_.
-Then, it goes through all the bytes between the cursor and the next 0x50 bytes and applies a XOR decryption with the value 0x55.
+Then, it goes through all the bytes between the cursor and the next 0x50 bytes and applies an _XOR_ decryption with the value _0x55_.
 Finally, it patches the code by means of the function _PatchByte_.